Parish Council Finance

 The Parish Council’s financial year ends on 31st March.
 At the end of each year, an independent internal audit is undertaken to ensure that the Council complies with the Public Sector Internal Audit Standards 2012, Section 5 (1) of the Accounts & Audit Regulations 2015 and the Council’s compliance with the Local Councils’ Practitioners Guide 2016.
 A report is issued to Council.

 The Parish Council must then complete the Accounting and Audit procedures by approving the Annual Return – Annual Governance Statement and Annual Account Statements, submitting to the external auditor by 30 June.
-These statements are available for electors to inspect and are published on the website and main noticeboard.
+These accounts and statements are available for electors to inspect, Details of the inspection period are published on the website and main noticeboard.

 Community Infrastructure Levy (CIL)